DonnaYoung.org

 Warm Colors

-The colors between yellow and red-purple make up the warm colors.
+The colors from yellow and red-purple are usually called warm colors.

 Cool Colors